Business Plan Template, Free Download 2026

 What is the difference between a business plan and a business model?

 A business model describes how a company creates, delivers, and captures value - essentially how it makes money.
 It covers the value proposition, customer segments, revenue streams, cost structure, and key activities.
-A business plan is a comprehensive document that includes the business model but also covers market analysis, competitive landscape, marketing strategy, operations plan, financial projections, and management team.
+A business plan is a full document that includes the business model but also covers market analysis, competitive environment, marketing strategy, operations plan, financial projections, and management team.
 Think of the business model as the "what" and "how" of making money, while the business plan is the full roadmap for building and operating the business.

 How do you write an executive summary for a business plan?